-The winegrowing region Rosalia is situated on the eastern slope of the Rosalia Range, which extends along the border between Niederösterreich and Burgenland.
-A Pannonian climate and all kinds of loam soil offer perfect conditions for growing Blaufränkisch and Zweigelt, the region’s two most prominent grape varieties.
+The Rosalia wine-growing region is situated on the eastern slope of the Rosalia Mountains, which extend along the border between Lower Austria and Burgenland.
+The Pannonian climate and loam soils offer perfect conditions for growing Blaufränkisch and Zweigelt, the region’s two most prominent grape varieties.

 In addition, Rosalia’s vast and unspoiled tracts of land – some of which form the Rosalia-Kogelberg Nature Park, offer a home to rare types of fruit, strawberries and sweet chestnuts; and do so in close proximity to Burgenland’s state capital Eisenstadt, offering significant potential for tourism.